Extractors & Evaluation

 |---|---|---|---|---|

-profile_content_definition_prompt | str | Yes | - | Describes what user information to extract from interactions |
+extraction_definition_prompt | str | Yes | - | Describes what user information to extract from interactions.
+Legacy field name profile_content_definition_prompt is accepted and auto-migrated |

 context_prompt | str | No | None | Provides context about the interaction type to improve extraction accuracy |